hipe/tmx/zerk/doc/issues/024-stack-frame.md

-an earlier go at this indexing involved having assymetrical streams of these nodes: the formal operations in these streams where in stage 2 (they were node tickets), but the association nodes were in stage 3 (they were "associations"). however this approach gave us downstream pain having to account for this assymetry in code, what with the irregular meta-shapes of nodes.
+an earlier go at this indexing involved having assymetrical streams of these nodes: the formal operations in these streams where in stage 2 (they were node references), but the association nodes were in stage 3 (they were "associations"). however this approach gave us downstream pain having to account for this assymetry in code, what with the irregular meta-shapes of nodes.